Last Updated

 Epic integrates clinical operations, revenue cycle management, and patient engagement data within a single platform.
 This makes the software act like a single source of truth when it comes to operational insights and care delivery.

+Its interoperability capabilities, including HL7 and FHIR standards, facilitate electronic health information exchange between systems and external providers.
 This level of integration influences IT governance, staffing models, interoperability strategy, and long-term scalability.

 These features and integrations make Epic a strong choice for medical enterprises and large hospitals with complex operational, regulatory, and scalability requirements.

-How Epic Pricing Works
+How Epic Pricing Works?

-Epic does not offer fixed pricing tiers, and the costs are negotiated individually with each healthcare organization.
 The total cost of ownership (TCO) depends on the combination of selected modules, organizational size, deployment model, and the level of implementation and support services required.
-Epic’s typical contracts include software licensing fees, implementation of services, support, and optional hosting arrangements.

 The following are some of the pricing factors that organizations planning an Epic implementation should know about: